geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 Typical nonlinear least squares solvers will request from us the residual vector
-$$\boldsymbol{r_w}$$ and its Jacobian $$\boldsymbol{J}$$ at the nonlinear parameters $$\boldsymbol{\alpha}$$, the latter of which requires the singular value decomposition of the matrix $$\boldsymbol{\Phi_w}$$.
-Refer to the respective formulas for the exact expressions.
-One implementation detail is that the linear algebra involved will require us to use a linear algebra library.
-Ideally we would chose the same linear algebra library that the nonlinear solver uses to request the residual vector and the Jacobian.
+$$\boldsymbol{r_w}$$ and its Jacobian $$\boldsymbol{J}$$ at the nonlinear parameters $$\boldsymbol{\alpha}$$.
+For that, we first build the model function matrix $$\boldsymbol{\Phi_w}$$ and calculate its SVD.
+This allows us to solve the linear subproblem to obtain $$\boldsymbol{\hat{c}}$$ and then calculate the residual vector.
+We'll then use the singular value decomposition to populate the columns of the Jacobian.
+One implementation detail is that we might want to use a linear algebra library for the matrix calculations and decompositions.
+It might be worth considering to chose the same library that the nonlinear solver uses as part of its API (since it will likely request the residual as a vector and the Jacobian in matrix form).
+This is just to avoid unneccessary copying of data.

 This concludes my first article on Variable Projection.
 In the next part of the series I'll explore how to fit multiple right hand sides, also termed *global analysis*